Economic Growth, Cycles and Policy

 Retail example: programmable fundraise

-If the target is not reached the funds are automatically returned, reducing the risk of fraude or delay.
+If the target is not reached the funds are automatically returned, reducing the risk of fraud or delay.

 cbdc